What's Happening When Your Knee Goes Snap, Crackle, and Pop

 Some concern: Persistent popping with swelling, pain, catching, or grinding

 When the knee popping sounds are accompanied by swelling and pain, or produce a catching sensation, or the knee gives way, I worry about a possible injury within the knee.
 A physician should examine the knee to help make a clear diagnosis.

 In this case, there are several possible explanations for the popping.
 The noise and pain may be a mechanical symptom, which feels like something is caught in the knee as it moves back and forth.
 This kind of popping is often a sign that you have a meniscus tear, or that a small piece of loose cartilage is caught in the knee.
 You would most likely feel this kind of popping pain come and go.
 An exam, X-ray, and MRI will tell the definitive story.

 Painful knee popping can also be caused by osteoarthritis, where the smooth cartilage has worn down and the bones cause friction when they rub against one another.
 This painful popping would be more persistent.

 Another common problem that results in a popping or grinding sensation is roughness on the undersurface of the patella.
 This used to be called chondromalacia, and is often labeled as patellofemoral pain syndrome, or “runner’s knee.”
 Often you may feel the popping, grinding, or crunching more than you can hear it.
 To feel this, try squatting with your hand flat over the front of your knee.

-For each of these types of knee sounds, if there is no tissue torn, anabolic injections of growth factors plus lubricants (our current knee cocktail is a combination of hyaluronic acid, PRP, and amniotic fluid given in one shot) has been surprisingly and often dramatically effective.
+For each of these types of knee sounds, if there is no tissue torn, anabolic injections of growth factors plus lubricants (our current knee cocktail is a combination of hyaluronic acid, PRP, and other sources given in one shot) has been surprisingly and often dramatically effective.